akshayshrivastav866/news-aggregator/README.md

 There are 2 folders `backend` and `frontend`, each to be run individually.

-# Installation & Up for Frontend

-1. Clone this repo in local from master branch
-2. cd `frontend`
-3. npm i `(Installing all BE project dependencies)`
-4. npm start, once step 3 completes
-5. Open URL provided at the end of build

 # Installation & Up for Backend

 1. Assuming you have cloned repo and on root level